SaberQ19/socioPhysics_DiamondHands/README.md

 # socioPhysics_DiamondHands
 Code base for team Diamond Hands' sociophysics project.
+Tested on windows environments (not linux)

 # Usage instructions
 Run sociophysicsDataHandler_package.ipynb if you are running the files locally you only have to do this once, on colab you have to do this each time.